yn-lin11/FILTER/README.md

 # For simulations:
 *simu_prediction.R: This script can generate the simulation results presented in Table 1 and Table 2 of Section 4 in the main paper.
 Detailed descriptions of the script's arguments are provided within the script itself.

-# For the real data application: in the directory 'Real_Data', there two scripts and a data.
+# For the real data application:

+In the directory 'Real_Data', there two scripts and a data.

 *brca_tcga_prognostic-genes_tertLower_RSEM_zscore.csv: the breast cancer data from TCGA (cancer_study_id is 'brca_tcga') analyzed of Section 5 in the main paer, downloaded using the R package 'cgdsr'.